cloudposse/bastion/README.md

 It was designed to be used on Kubernetes together with [GitHub Authorized Keys](https://github.com/cloudposse/github-authorized-keys) to provide secure remote access to production clusters.

+Bastion should be used as a "jump host" for accessing other internal systems, rather than provisioning internal nodes on public-subnets with exposed ports.

 ### MFA Setup & Usage

 Here's a demo of what a user experiences when setting up Google Authenticator for the first time.